Why is my basement damp? How to fix basement moisture

 Blocked gutters and lack of downspouts

-This is because the size of your home is displacing all that water to the edges of the house.
+This is because your home’s size is displacing all that water to the edges of the house.
 This will cause the water to seep down into the soil and leak through the concrete walls.
 This can make already saturated soil worse.

 This extra water can cause hydrostatic pressure and create cracks in your basement walls and push the water up through the cracks in your basement floor and concrete walls.